AffiliateBeginnersGuide.com

 "b=2" can be translated: link number of this product is "2"

-"c=3" can describe creative, for example, is banner or text ad used, or something other.
+"c=3" can describe creative, for example, banner or text ad used, or something other.

 Most important are these two: your account number and product